Implementation Guide

 }

-export function NewsViewer({ article }) {
+export default function NewsViewer() {

-if (!article) return <div>No news found.</div>;
+if (!article) return <div>No news found right now.</div>;

 return (